 When a driveway slopes toward the house foundation or straight into the garage, it is a good indicator that future flood mediation will be needed.
 A good remedy for this is a floor drain.
 However, floor drains have a relatively small open surface area and require seasonal cleaning to avoid clogging from debris.
 A trench drain on the other hand, nearly stretches across the entire driveway which effectively stops the water flow before it can harm your basement, foundation or nearby structures.

-Polycast ® or NDS® pre-sloped systems are the standard driveway drains.
+A pre-sloped system is the standard in driveway drains.
 Their widths and slopes allow the systems to evacuate a large amount of water rapidly.
 There are a variety of cast iron grates available to fit the 6″ systems, including decorative cast iron grates which allow the same water flow as standard slotted grates.

 Downspouts are a tricky topic.
 Some downspouts flow into driveways which redirects the problem to that area.
 Others drain right into the ground and have the potential for saturating the soil, causing erosion, killing shrubs and potentially weakening a house’s foundation.